keanugithub/docker-pihole-unbound/README.md

 This image is regularly updated with the latest release from the official pi-hole image.

-Whenever there is an update for the [original pihole image](https://hub.docker.com/r/pihole/pihole), an automatic pull request is opened to implement the update and I do my best to merge the updates quickly.
+Whenever there is an update for the [original pihole image](https://hub.docker.com/r/pihole/pihole), an automatic pull request is opened to implement the update.

-The workflow file for this can be found in `.github/workflows/auto-build-container.yml`
+The workflow file for this can be found in `.github/workflows/auto-build-container.yml` which is scheduled to run everyday at 23:00 GitHub time.

-This workflow runs when the image tag is updated in `pihole-unbound/Dockerfile`.
-I do that semi-manually with the help of [the renovate bot](https://github.com/renovatebot/renovate).
-Therefore you may experience some delay whenever there is an update for the [original pihole image](https://hub.docker.com/r/pihole/pihole)
+This workflow runs when the image tag is updated in `pihole-unbound/Dockerfile` with the help of [the renovate bot](https://github.com/renovatebot/renovate).
+Hopefully, this minimizes the delay whenever there is an update for the [original pihole image](https://hub.docker.com/r/pihole/pihole)

 ## Description